TensShinet/daily-english/README.md

 + Pick-up artist
 + Pick up a girl
 + Drop off: Can you just drop me off at the corner?
-+ Pull over: Can you pull over ahead?
++ Pullover: Can you pullover ahead?
 + Parking lot: I parked the car in parking lot A.
 + Park spot
 + Basement parking